Yathesh1492/Income_Prediction/README.md

 # Predicting the person income using the machine learning libraries
-The dataset is collected from UCI : https://archive.ics.uci.edu/ml/datasets/adult
+This dataset is collected from UCI : https://archive.ics.uci.edu/ml/datasets/adult